spring-attic/spring-integration-kafka/README.md

 timeout the consumer in case of no messages to consume.
 This timeout would be applicable to all the streams (threads) in the consumer.
 The default value for this in Kafka is -1 which would make it wait indefinitely.
-However, Sping Integration overrides it to be 5 seconds in order to make sure that no threads are blocking indefinitely in the lifecycle of the application and thereby giving them a chance to free up any resources or locks that they hold.
+However, Sping Integration overrides it to be 5 seconds by default in order to make sure that no threads are blocking indefinitely in the lifecycle of the application and thereby giving them a chance to free up any resources or locks that they hold.
 It is recommended to override this value so as to meet any specific use case requirements.
-By providing a reasonable consumer-timeout and a fixed-delay value on the poller, this inbound adapter is capable of simulating a message driven behaviour.
+By providing a reasonable consumer-timeout on the context and a fixed-delay value on the poller, this inbound adapter is capable of simulating a message driven behaviour.

-consumer context takes consumer-configurations which are at the center piece of the inbound adapter.
+consumer context takes consumer-configurations which are at the core of the inbound adapter.
 It is a group of one or more consumer-configuration elements which consists of a consumer group dictated by the group-id.
-Each consumer-configuration can be configured with one or more kafka-topic.
+Each consumer-configuration can be configured with one or more kafka-topics.

 In the above example provided, we have a single consumer-configuration that consumes messages from two topics each having 4 streams.
- These streams are fundamentally same as the number of partitions that a topic is configured with in the producer.
+ These streams are fundamentally equivalent to the number of partitions that a topic is configured with in the producer.
 For instance, if you configure your topic with 4 partitions, then the maximum number of streams that you may have in the consumer is also 4.
 Any more than this would be a no-op.